codeforamerica/glossary-bot/README.md

 # Glossary Bot
 This is a simple web app designed to be used as a [Slack integration](https://slack.com/integrations).
 Specifically, it responds to POSTs created by the Slack *Slash Commands* integration and responds with messages to Slack's *Incoming Webhooks* integration.

-Glossary Bot maintains a glossary of terms created by its users, responds to requests with definitions.
+Glossary Bot maintains a glossary of terms created by its users, and responds to requests with definitions.

 ![DemoGif](static/gloss-bot-demo.gif)